 |002||Assess the welfare and ethics of animals kept in a variety of husbandry systems||KC||RCVS 2, 5, 14, 22, 37, 41, 42, 43 RCVS KU 9, 7, 3, 4|

 |003||Handle, restrain, move and lift animals using approved handling techniques that consider the behaviour and welfare of the animal||KPT||RCVS 1, 5, 16, 27, 41|

 |004||Ensure appropriate hygiene procedures are followed when handling animals and use appropriate protective clothing||KPT||RCVS 1, 5, 16, 40, 45 RCVS KU 9, 10|

 |005||To draw insight from an interdisciplinary knowledge base to interpret how the discipline/topic of study impacts sustainability||KCPT||RCVS 43, 44|

 The learning and teaching strategy is designed to:

 Students will be taught and assessed on safe handling in the core veterinary species to allow them to progress to their animal husbandry placements on farm environments with a basic understanding of animal husbandry including nutrition and how these impact on welfare and behaviour relating to that type of animal production.

 The learning and teaching methods include:

-33 hours lectures, 41 hours animal handling practicals, 3 hours husbandry audit in addition to self study: total 150 hours.
+Lectures, animal handling practicals, husbandry audit and self study: total 150 hours.